1Aberratio/50_days/README.md

 # 50 DAYS OF PYTHON - A Challenge a day
+Solución a los retos extraídos del libro "50 DAYS OF PYTHON - A Challenge a day", escrito por Benjamin Bennett Alexander.
+***
-Solution to the challenges taken from the book "50 DAYS OF PYTHON - A Challenge a day, written by Benjamin Bennett Alexander.
+Solution to the challenges taken from the book "50 DAYS OF PYTHON - A Challenge a day", written by Benjamin Bennett Alexander.